Tatz18/Web-Crawler/README.md

 # link-dump
 The program is for gathering or dumping all the links are attached with any website.
 It show all the links are in the website entered.

+# json-url
+This is a program all about linking any data (in json format) with url.
+The program is used to featch the data fro mthe url & json file together.